neelkagarwal/Weather_App_Power_Bi_Project/README.md

   Cards showing today’s sunrise and sunset times with matching icons

 - 💧 **Current Conditions Cards (Bottom Left)**
-  Humidity, wind speed, visibility, pressure, UV index, and precipitation — all color-themed
+  Humidity, wind speed, visibility, pressure, UV index, and precipitation, all color-themed

 - 🌫️ **Air Quality Index (Center Bottom)**
   Circular gauge for PM10 score
   Metrics for CO, NO₂, SO₂, O₃, PM2.5 — with color-coded risk indicators

 - 🌧️ **Chance of Rain by Day (Bottom Right)**
-  Stacked bar chart showing rain probabilities throughout the week
+  A stacked bar chart showing rain probabilities throughout the week

 ---